wtfutil/wtf/_site/content/posts/modules/bamboohr.md

   refreshInterval: 900
 ```

-### Definitions
+### Attributes

 `enabled` <br />
-Whether or not this module is executed and its data displayed onscreen. <br />
+Determines whether or not this module is executed and if its data displayed onscreen. <br />
 Values: `true`, `false`.

 `position` <br />